 Guruji sat at various places including Jalandhar, Chandigarh, Panchkula and New Delhi–and a river of satsangs, like the Holy Ganga, began flowing amid these arid lands.
 It was here that people came from all over India and other parts of the world to seek his blessings.
 The tea and langar prasad (blessed food) served at Guruji's satsangs were endowed with his special divine blessings.
 His doors were open to the high and low, poor and rich, to the neighbour as well as the foreigner.
 One with the divine himself, he observed no distinctions and asked his devotees to bear none in mind.
 He wanted them to desist from mere outward ritual and superstitions born of fear.
 He asked them to love God and told them that all religions were one and came from the same source.
 That there was one God, and one universal brotherhood of humanity.
 Therefore, it stood to reason, there could be no distinctions of caste and creed.
 He had no truck with astrology and ill-informed short cuts touted as remedies.
 Instead, he helped his devotees ride out their karma, always taking the worst of it upon himself, sacrificing His own body in the process.
 To him and for His disciples, the sangat, the votaries of His congregation, were supreme.

 In return, he merely wanted his devotees to become good human beings; to criticize no one; to help everybody and to harm none.
 He exhorted them to turn to the divine and to sow good deeds and behaviours even as he navigated their life, their souls, over the tempestuous waters of their past karma.
-What mattered most was complete surrender and the unconditional faith reposed in him.
-"Kalyan karta," Guruji would say and "Blessings always" is what the devotee would get.
+What mattered most was complete surrender and the unconditional faith reposed in Him.
+Guruji would say "Kalyan karta" and "Blessings always".
 He once explained that His blessings were not for this life alone, but extended to self-realization.

 Guruji left His form, beloved of devotees, smelling always of roses, on 31st May 2007.
 It was in a way a lesson.
 He had told His devotees time after time of how evanescent life was.
 With the manner of His passing, he impressed the lesson on our psyche.
 In the sanctum of His mandir devotees have lovingly built His samadhi.
 'Bade Mandir', the sacred temple, set amid an enchanted garden stands as a mark of His spiritual largesse.
 So beautiful that many can only exclaim that it is heaven on earth.
 And so powerful that they need only pass by it for a blessing.